 Diagnosis of a chronic disease can be a tough pill to swallow.
 According to the National Center for Chronic Disease Prevention and Health Promotion (NCCDPHP), heart disease and stroke account for a third of all deaths in the United States each year.
 Other conditions like diabetes and COPD can bring big, scary life changes, too.

-On top of these challenges, in the past, being diagnosed with chronic conditions usually meant rigorous treatments or lengthy hospital stays.
+In addition to these challenges, in the past, being diagnosed with chronic conditions usually meant rigorous treatments or lengthy hospital stays.
 RPM programs reduce these inconveniences in a way that can give people more confidence in their treatment.
 Daily communication with providers and the ability to monitor one’s own health with smartphone apps also help nurture a sense of empowerment and hope.

 RPM patient benefit #6: Better patient-clinician relationships.

-In any type of healthcare delivery system, “a strong patient–provider relationship must be maintained for continued transparency of the patient’s state of health, care pathways, comorbidity monitoring, and illness prevention,” as a recent study on patient satisfaction with RPM pointed out.
+In any type of healthcare delivery system, “a strong patient–provider relationship must be maintained for continued transparency of the patient’s state of health, care pathways, comorbidity monitoring, and illness prevention,” as a study on patient satisfaction with RPM pointed out.

 RPM systems helps nurture this relationship by offering a greater ability for patients to communicate with their doctors, nurses and care team.
 And given the stresses and challenges related to chronic care, that bond can be not only a source of comfort for patients, but also a better way of engaging them in their care regimen, boosting the potential for positive patient outcomes in the process.